syedalinaqihasni/coderabbit-docs/docs/integrations/knowledge-base.md

 `@coderabbitai always make sure to enforce camelCase`

 - CodeRabbit should respond that it has added a learning.
-- Check out the branch called `coderabbit/data` in the repository (or whatever branch name you have set for `ON_PREM_KNOWLEDGE_BASE_BRANCH`).
+- Check out the branch called `coderabbit/data` in the repository (or whatever branch name you have set for `SELF_HOSTED_KNOWLEDGE_BASE_BRANCH`).
 It should contain a file called learnings.json with an entry containing what you told it to remember.
 - Future PRs should utilize the contents of this learnings file.
 Congratulations!
 You have configured the CodeRabbit Self-hosted knowledge base.